supreet11agrawal/Proposal/Proposal.md

 Implementing `compute_density` isn't much of a challenge. `marginal_distribution` works by finding integral over all the other random variables (other than the one for which marginal distribution needs to be calculated) over the `S.Reals` domain.
 As I have mentioned above, this `S.Reals` is set dafault and cannot be changed by the user.
 Thus by changing limits to `lower_bound of x` to `x` for each random variable `x`, cdf can be calculated.

 Similarily, `where` can also be broken into two parts using `P(A/B) = P(Intersection(A, B))/P(B)`.
 The same has been implemented for univariate distributions.
-Once all these functions are implemented `probability` will just show results on a basis of these.
+Once all these functions are implemented `probability` will just show results on the basis of these.

 Also, implementing multivariate distributions will help me understand more how I should implement stochastic processes.
 In this period I would like to introduce a few more multivariate distributions to Sympy.